Laura Nirider: Brendan Dassey

+Dassey remains behind bars.
+After the US Supreme Court did not review, Dassey's remaining options were said to be extremely limited unless new evidence were brought forth.
+A plea for clemency to the Wisconsin governor also failed, in response to which Nirider wrote an impassioned op-ed.

+Nirider and colleagues repeatedly stated in legal briefs, academic papers and media interviews that Dassey had always said he was at a bonfire on Monday (October 31, 2005), contrary to the record that he adopted the suggestion in 2006 when interrogators claimed they knew he was.

 Damien Echols

-Damien Echols was a member of the West Memphis Three who had been sentenced to death, but was released in 2011 with Nirider as co-counsel.
+Damien Echols was a member of the West Memphis Three who had been sentenced to death but, after new DNA testing and litigation by various attorneys, he was released in 2011.
+The Center on Wrongful Convictions, with Nirider as co-counsel, had prepared an amicus brief.
 Nirider uses the cases of Echols and Dassey both to highlight the potential benefits of media attention to cases of wrongful guilt.
-Featured on the documentary West of Memphis.
+Featured briefly in the documentary West of Memphis.

 Dixmoor 5

 The Dixmoor 5 were a group of men believed to have given false confessions in police interviews.
 Nirider was co-counsel for three members, and they were exonerated in 2011.